George Bush High School: History

 George Bush High School was established on August 16, 2001 in order to help educate the increasing population of Richmond, TX.
 There was no senior class in the inaugural year.
 The sophomore and junior class consisted of students from Kempner High School and Austin High School.

 Bush was FBISD’s Eighth Comprehensive High School.

 Academics

-George Bush High School operates on a 7:30 a.m. to 2:45 p.m. schedule, which includes two lunch periods.
+George Bush High School operates on a 7:30 a.m. to 2:50 p.m. schedule, which includes three lunch periods.
 Class scheduling is organized into seven classes which students attend every day.
+In 4th period, it appears in bronco news time in tv where giving the events and incidents.

 Extracurricular activities

 The Broncos are members of the University Interscholastic League and are classified as a 5A school, the second largest classification in Texas.
 Throughout its history, George Bush has won one state championship, boys' basketball in 2010.
 Several graduates have gone on to have successful collegiate and professional athletic careers, most notably NFL lineman Russell Okung and MLB infielder Anthony Rendon, both of whom were drafted sixth overall in their respective leagues.